dgaydukov/cert-aws/files/sa.md

 FU assume iam role and can access aws resources based on this role.
 Access is intersection of 2 policies (one passed within request + another from iam role).
 So FU request access with some policy attached and his iam role also has some policy they intersect and this is his policy inside aws.

+Principal - IAM identity (user/group/role) that can interact with aws
+* can be permanent/temporary
+* can be repesented by human/application
+* can be root user / iam user / role
-Policy - json file with permission which you attach to IAM identity (user/group/role) or aws resource (some resources can have it's own access policy, like s3 bucket policy - where you can define which user which action should take).
+Policy - json file with permission which you attach to IAM identity or aws resource (some resources can have it's own access policy, like s3 bucket policy - where you can define which user which action should take).
 Main difference between identity and resource policy (like s3 bucket policy) is that identity policy doesn't have `Principal` attribute, cause you link it to some iam identity which would be it's principal.
 Contrary to this resource policy have `Principal` attribute where you define to which user this policy is applied.
 Generally you should use identity policies cause you can define access to multiple resources there, where for resource policy access is limited to this resource only.
 One example where resource policy is useful is when you need to add simple way to grant cross-account access to your S3 environment without creating iam role.